|

 their facilities to him.
 After the years of plenty, Gentry was

+thrown back once again on his own.
 For the past several years Robert Gentry has continued his

 research in a sparsely equipped home laboratory.
 His only funding